What We’re Building Now

 It was a different relationship with pressure.

-To pause instead of pushing automatically.
+To pause instead of automatically pushing through.

 To respond to what was actually happening — not just what was expected.